signalogic/SigSRF_SDK/mediaTest_readme.md

 > 0x1000 (ENABLE_DER_STREAM_DECODE) - enable DER stream decode.
 Enables decoding of [encapsulated streams](#user-content-encapsulatedstreams) (e.g. UDP/RTP encapsulated in TCP/IP)<br/>
 > 0x40000 (ANALYTICS_MODE) - operate in analytics mode.
 Telecom mode is the default<br/>
 > 0x80000 (ENABLE_AUTO_ADJUST_PUSH_RATE) - use a queue balancing algorithm for packet push rate.
 Typically applied when packet arrival timestamps can't be used<br/>
-> 0x4000000 (DISABLE_DORMANT_SESSION_DETECTION) - disable detection of sessions containing stream SSRCs that "take over", or re-use, another other stream SSRC, in which case mediaMin's default action is to flush the earlier stream's jitter buffer, considering it to be dormant.
-However in some applications it's expected that different streams will have the same SSRC, in which case flushing is unwanted and this flag should be applied.
-Examples include interception or call recording of the same stream at different points during its transmission<br/>
+> 0x4000000 (ENABLE_DORMANT_SESSIONS) - enable dormant sessions.
+Dormant sessions are defined as a session with a channel SSRC in use which is then "taken over" by another session / channel.
+In such cases, if ENABLE_DORMANT_SESSIONS is active, the dormant session is flushed and any remaining media is cleared from session state information and jitter buffers. mediaMin default behavior is to allow multiple sessions to "overload" or "replicate" an SSRC in sessions with different endpoints, assuming correct interleaving of the same SSRC.
+Examples might include interception or call recording of the same stream at different points during its transmission.
+To enable on per-session basis see TERM_ENABLE_DORMANT_SESSION flag in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h" target = "_blank">shared_include/session.h</a><br/>
 > 0x8000000 (ENABLE_JITTER_BUFFER_OUTPUT_PCAPS) - enable per-stream jitter buffer output pcaps if they should be needed for media quality analysis or other packet inspection.
 If enabled mediaMin will write out xxx_jbN.pcap files as shown in [Jitter Buffer Outputs](#user-content-jitterbufferoutputs).
 Otherwise the default is disabled to avoid unnecessary file space usage<br/>
 > 0x100000000000000 (ENABLE_TIMESTAMP_MATCH_MODE) - enable timestamp-match mode, which depends only on input stream arrival and RTP timestamps, with no wall clock reference.
 This is useful for reprocibility / repeatability reasons, for example in bulk pcap processing modes.
 Note however that any timestamp inaccuracies -- such as clock drift, post-gap restart, wrong packet rates -- may cause incorrect output timing and lack of synchronization between streams</br>
 > 0x400000000000000 (SHOW_PACKET_ARRIVAL_STATS) - show packet arrival stats in mediaMin summary stats display, including average interval between packets and average packet jitter vs stream ptime.
 These stats differ somewhat from Wireshark, as they apply only to media packets and exclude SID and DTMF packets</br>